ckessler2/SAIV_2025_Alsomitra/README.md

 python python_training/main.py --mode both --epsilon 0.005
 ```

-However, the adversarial controllers will not work properly in simulation because they are trained on normalised data.
+Bear in mind that the adversarial controllers will not work properly in simulation because they are trained on normalised data.
 I solve this by adding an extra layer to the network's input and output when it is in `.onnx` format to **normalise the input and denormalise the output**.
 The script is called `python_training/normalise_network.py`, and requires 2 things to be implemented:

 - The NN to be used (`model_path`) and the output name.
 - The normalisation constants `Cs` and `Ss`.
 These are generated when you normalise the data with `Normalise_Data.m`, so you can copy them from the MATLAB workspace.